Skip to content

 Choose the right logo

-• If you provide a logo with a transparent background, consider the background colour of the Payment Element on your page and make sure that it stands out.
+• For logos with a transparent background, consider the background colour of the Payment Element on your page and make sure that it stands out.

-• If you provide a logo with a background fill, we won’t provide rounded corners – include these in your file.
+• For logos with a background fill, include rounded corners in your file, if needed.

-• Choose a logo variant that can scale down to 16 pixels x 16 pixels.
+• Choose a logo variant that can scale down to 16x16 pixels.
 This is often the standalone logo mark for a brand.

-After creating the custom payment method, the Dashboard displays the custom payment method ID (beginning with cpmt_) needed in step 2.
+After creating the custom payment method, the Dashboard displays the custom payment method ID (beginning with cpmt_) that you need for the next step.

 Client-side

+Next, add the custom payment method type to your Stripe Elements configuration.
 In your checkout.js file where you initialise Stripe Elements, specify the customPaymentMethods to add to the Payment Element.
-In addition to providing the ID from step 1 (it begins with cpmt_), provide the options.type and optional subtitle.
+Provide the custom payment method ID from the previous step, the options.type and an optional subtitle.

 checkout.js